NFL Game Pass Review 2021: Cost, Features, and More

 NFL Game Pass has the art of replay dialed in.
 It’s pretty sick that you can watch any NFL game on demand without commercials going all the way back to the 2009 season.

 Don’t have time to watch every game in its entirety?
-Use the Condensed Game feature, which cuts each game down to its key plays and scoring drives.
+Use the Condensed Game feature, which cuts each game down to about 45 minutesby showing only key plays and scoring drives.

-Game Replays are NFL Game Pass’s bread and butter, and no other streaming service can come close to its convenience and sheer amount of NFL game content.
+Game Replays are NFL Game Pass’s bread and butter, and no other streaming service can come close to its convenience and sheer value Game Pass offers.

 NFL Game Pass shows and documentaries